cc-cruz/UnifiedSmartHome/app-submission-steps.md

     *   Ensure app icons, launch screens, and App Store metadata are prepared.

 *(This concludes the high-level planning for P1 and P2.
 Implementation will require diving deep into StoreKit and thorough testing of all tenancy and IAP flows.)*

+### P0 Step 4: Implement Basic iOS UI for Portfolio/Property/Unit Selection & Display

+**Status: COMPLETE.**

+**Summary of Implementation:**
+- **Full Context Selection Flow:** Implemented a sequential UI flow for users to select their active context: Role -> Portfolio -> Property -> Unit.
+- **UI Components:** Created dedicated SwiftUI views (`RoleSelectionView`, `PortfolioListView`, `PropertyListView`, `UnitListView`) and corresponding ViewModels (`PortfolioViewModel`, `PropertyViewModel`, `UnitViewModel`) for each selection step.
+- **State Management:** Centralized selected context IDs (`selectedRole`, `selectedPortfolioId`, `selectedPropertyId`, `selectedUnitId`) in `UserContextViewModel`, accessible app-wide via `@EnvironmentObject`.
+- **API Integration:** Integrated with backend endpoints (`/api/v1/portfolios`, `/api/v1/properties`, `/api/v1/units`) via `APIService` for fetching data relevant to each selection step.
+- **Login Adaptation:** The app's initial flow after login now guides the user through this context selection process.
+- **Contextual Device Display (Initial):** `DevicesView` now filters displayed devices based on the `selectedUnitId` (primary) or `selectedPropertyId` (fallback) from `UserContextViewModel`.
+Initial filtering logic handles `LockDevice` explicitly; further device types will require model updates (`propertyId`, `unitId` fields) for complete filtering.
+- **Auto-Selection Logic:** If only one item is available at any selection step (e.g., one portfolio for a role, one property for a portfolio), it is auto-selected to streamline UX.

+**Key Outcomes:**
+- Users can navigate the P/P/U hierarchy.
+- The app correctly scopes data based on user selections.
+- A robust foundation for multi-tenancy is established in the iOS UI.

+*(Detailed requirements and their completion status are implicitly covered by the summary above.
+All outlined requirements for P0 Step 4 have been met.)*

+// ... existing P0 Step 5 content or start of P1 ...